bi-labor/es-mssql/docs/elasticsearch/exercise3.md

 ## Index many documents using the _bulk_ API

-And now let us index these documents.
+And now, let us index these documents.

 1. We can add multiple documents to the index using the _bulk_ API.
 Issue the following command from the _PowerShell_ window in the folder of the starter solution.